scala/docs.scala-lang/_sips/sips/2022-02-25-pattern-matching-with-named-fields.md

 ## Open questions

 It could be useful to add extractors with just named fields to sealed traits and enums.

+What would reuse would look like?
+What is desirable?

 ## References